Artificial Intelligence

 April 15, 2026

 Prompting is the act of giving AI a set of instructions, in natural language, to get a specific output or result.
 Many legal professionals use AI by typing vague queries and end up receiving generic responses.
+(Check out our glossary of AI terms for more on prompt engineering.)

+With 78% of legal professionals using AI, up from 23% in 2023, now is the time to accelerate your firm's AI maturity and establish prompting as a competitive differentiator.
 Here are five expert strategies to help your team move past basic queries and start generating high-impact, actionable legal insights with the help of prompts:

 1. Treat AI as your most diligent junior assistant